pegah1/Meetings-Website/README.md

 # Meetings Website
-This project is written in nodejs and its library is postgresql and you need to install these two programs to run the program.
-To run it in your local area, just run the server in the command by type the command index.js and go to the http: // localhost: 8001 / home.html, finally you can go to the home page of the website.
+you need to install the node.js and postgreSql, which is necessary for my DB, to run the project. in order to run the server you can type the index.js command. and go to the http: // localhost: 8001 / home.html, finally you can go to the home page of the website in your local area.

 -----------------------------------------------------------------------------------------------------------------------------